 The application is very easy to use.
 You only have to select a network card which the emulator will be bound to and click the Connect button.
 This will make the virtual camera immediately available to all GigE Vision client applications on the network (such as A&B Software's ActiveGigE).
 Once a client application issues the AcquisitionStart command, the simulated video from GigEmulator will appear on the client application's screen.

 If you need to simulate several GigE Vision cameras using one computer, just run several instances of GigEmulator.
 Each of them will be automatically assigned a unique IP address, MAC address and serial number, essentially providing you with several virtual cameras operating on the same network interface.
 Alternatively, you can manually bound each instance of GigEmulator to a separate network interface.
 See Working with multiple cameras for more details.

 If you develop your own GigE Vision sever application using GigESim SDK, it is recommended to run GigEmulator first to make sure that all network components are configured correctly and the targeted network performance is achieved.

-To start the emulator, run "GigEmulator.exe" from GigESim working folder.
+To start the emulator on Windows, run "GigEmulator.exe" from GigESim working folder.
 You can also run it through the Windows Start Menu: Start -> All Programs -> GigESim -> GigEmulator.

 For the information on GigEmulator's user interface and functionality refer to the following topics: